ycldingo/QuantumComputer_tw/README.md

-This is handbook draft for introducing quantum computer to folk.
+This is a handbook draft for introducing quantum computer to folk.